supa2/Automaton/The-fade-machine.md

 The example above gives off a single 50 millisecond pulse and then goes back to sleep (state IDLE).

+### Atm_fade & onFinish( {connector}, {connector-argument} ) ###

+This method is used to trigger another machine when the current machine's blinking sequence has finished.
+This can be used to create sequences of blink patterns, but you can also trigger different types of machines in this manner.

+led1.begin( 4 ).blink( 500, 500, 3 ).onFinish( led2, led.EVT_BLINK );
+led2.begin( 4 ).blink( 50, 50, 10 );
+led1.trigger( led1.EVT_BLINK );

+The example above will blink a led slowly 3 times and then blink the same led quickly 10 times.

 ### EVT_ON ###